 If you have any doubts, queries or concerns about the impact the Coronavirus and COVID-19 lockdown will have on your UK Visa application, request a call-back from our UK Visa Experts (on this page) to enable us to give you the peace of mind you deserve.

 APPLYING OUTSIDE THE UK – Our expert advice if you are looking to apply for a UK Visa outside the UK during the Coronavirus lockdown

-As of 27th May 2020, the VFS and TLS websites have started to announce that visa centres in some countries have begun to unlock and we can begin to submit overseas UK Visa applications again and start booking our clients’ biometric appointments.
+As of 1st June 2020, many countries have begun to unlock and we are once again submitting overseas UK Visa applications and starting to book our clients’ biometric appointments.
 Please check the website links above and check the country where the application will be made to see if the news banner at the top of the webpage confirms if the visa centre in that country has reopened yet.
 If the visa centre has reopened, please contact us and we can either start the application process or complete the process if we have already applied and are waiting to book the biometric appointment.